-What are the negative thoughts running your life?
+4) What are the negative thoughts running my life?

 It is a very important therapy step to be aware of the thoughts that constantly exist in the back of your mind.
 Sometimes they are difficult to identify because they are on a subconscious level.
 Think of it like a computer program that’s always running in the background.
 You aren’t always looking at it, and you may forget it’s there, but it’s running the show behind the scenes.
 What this means for human behavior is that these thoughts are affecting the way we react to, respond to, and perceive things.
 Oh, and they completely influence your emotions.

 The mind is like an iceberg, it floats with one-seventh of it’s bulk above the water.Sigmund Freud

 Negative thoughts (your therapist might call them ‘cognitions’) are the statements or beliefs that invoke feelings of fear, guilt, and shame.
 The thoughts that keep you up at night, and the thoughts that you don’t even want to admit to your best friend.
 The most common of these statements is “I’m not good enough.”
 Which applies to pretty much everyone in some capacity.
 I’m not a good enough person, mom/dad, husband/wife, student, child, employee, boss, etc.

 Awareness of this negative voice gives you the ability to challenge and change it.

 If you still need some help on this one, ask yourself the following:

 - What do I tell myself when I look in the mirror?

 - What is the first thought I have when someone hurts me?